 But I can honestly say that Glow has fundamentally changed the relationship I have with my health.
 I strongly believe in birth control, and that women should have access to the method of their choice for free.
 But once I understood how predictable my own cycle was, I realized that I probably didn’t need it.
 All those years I popped pills without trying to figure out how my body actually functioned.
 In fact, the app works so well for regular old cycle-tracking that just as many women started downloading Glow to avoid getting pregnant.
 Glow redesigned the app to appeal to those users as well.

 The new Glow Nurture app brings the same Glow approach to fetal development, with tracking and tips

 Accordingly, Glow is developing more tools to support women throughout their reproductive lifetime.
-Earlier this year, Glow launched Glow Nurture, a pregnancy tracking app for monitoring fetal development and maternal health, which arrived just in time for me to start logging my own pregnancy symptoms.
+Glow launched Glow Nurture, a pregnancy tracking app for monitoring fetal development and maternal health, which arrived just in time for me to start logging my own pregnancy symptoms.
 They’re also working on a “kick counter” to track baby’s movement, which I’ll be needing as I roll into my third trimester.
 Glow is planning another app to support women experiencing post partum depression.
 And they’re also working on one for loss, which would have helped me and all the other women desperately Googling during those sleepless nights.

 In those long dark months after my miscarriage, I promised myself that I’d share my story publicly in the hope that more women would be able to learn from my experience, which is honestly still a pretty taboo subject.
 But by using Glow, I’ve already been able to contribute far more to the state of women’s reproductive health than I ever imagined.
 Just by updating this app every day I’m compiling a useful dataset for Glow, which will help 20,000 more women have healthy babies—just like the one my husband and I will be welcoming into our lives in a few short months.